Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "mod_reason_by","unknown?",""
    "removal_reason","unknown?",""
    "id","string","The ID of the submission (without the `t3_` prefix).
 Also see `name`."
-   "is_robot_indexable","boolean","Will be `false` if the post was removed or deleted.
-Possibly `false` for archived posts?[needs checking]"
+   "is_robot_indexable","boolean","Will be `false` if the post was removed or deleted."
    "report_reasons","unknown?",""
    "author","string","The redditor name.
 Possibly `[removed]` if the post was removed or `[deleted]` if the post was removed by the author."